 Aristaeus is a small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Aristaeus as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Aristaeus orbits the sun every 739 days (2.02 years), coming as close as 0.80 AU and reaching as far as 2.40 AU from the sun.
-Based on its brightness and the way it reflects light, Aristaeus is probably between 0.699 to 1.563 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, Aristaeus is probably between 0.699 to 1.563 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.